Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 addressed to a dead man &

-spapers addressed to the men
+addressed to the men

-that have been killed & got this.
+that have been killed I got this.

 The letters are returned to senders.

-We had a tremendous battle on
+We had a tremendous Battle on

-the day night starting at 6.30pm
+Tuesday night starting at 6.30pm

 & continued until 10am today